MrJohz/log.py/README.rst

 Why?
 ====

-The logging module that comes with the standard library is horrible.
-It's appropriate for the most simple of use-cases, and the most complex of use-cases, but little in between.
+The logging module that comes with the standard library isn't brilliant to work with.
+It's appropriate for the most simple of use-cases, and the most complex of use-cases, but little in between.  *log.py* borrows a few concepts from *logging*, such as the use of named loggers, and inheritence, but it also adds a few of it's own.

 How?
 ====